 Every three years, the Scheme Actuary carries out a financial review of the Scheme - known as an actuarial valuation.
 The Actuary estimates how much money the Scheme might need in the future to pay members' promised benefits and compares this to the amount of money in the Scheme.
-The Scheme Actuary updates these findings each year in a review of the Scheme's funding.
-The 30 September 2018 valuation has been completed and the next formal valuation is due as at 30 September 2021.

 How much the Scheme is expected to pay out in pensions is worked out based on certain assumptions including expected pension increases, returns on the Scheme's investments and members' life expectancy.